 How to get to Mt Pilatus from Lucerne

-Getting from Lucerne to Mt Pilatus outside of these months is still possible, however, thanks to the cable car running from Kriens (which can be reached by bus number 1 from Lucerne) that takes passengers to Esel peak.
-Tomlishorn is a further 1.3 kilometres southeast of the upper cable car station.
+Getting from Lucerne to Mt Pilatus outside of these months is still possible, however, thanks to the cable cars running from Kriens (which can be reached by bus number 1 from Lucerne) that take passengers to the summit.

 Cable car closures are limited to a short period in October/November.
 (See closure dates here.)

-During the summer months, visitors can purchase a Pilatus Golden Round Trip ticket, which entitles them to take a boat from Lucerne to Aplnachstad, ride the cogwheel railway up the mountain, and return to Lucerne via the cable car and a bus ride.
-Click here to check details and prices.
+During the summer months, visitors can purchase a Pilatus Golden Round Trip ticket, which entitles them to take a boat from Lucerne to Alpnachstad, ride the cogwheel railway up the mountain, and return to Lucerne via the cable car and a bus ride.

 Staying overnight at Mount Pilatus

-When it comes to accommodation at Mount Pilatus in Switzerland there are two options – Hotel Bellevue or the historic mountain hotel Pilatus-Kulm***S.
+When it comes to accommodation at Mount Pilatus in Switzerland there are two options – Hotel Bellevue or the historic mountain Hotel Pilatus-Kulm.

 - Hotel Bellevue Pilatus is situated at the summit of Mt.
 Pilatus and offers twenty comfortable rooms with views of the Alps and Lake Lucerne.
 Click here to check further details and prices.